How to Start a Private Investigation Business

 Step 8: Get your Marketing Plan in Place

 A private investigation business will need to set aside a budget to cover marketing costs on a continuous basis.
-Common marketing techniques for a private investigation business include social media marketing and online advertising.
-Developing a website can be a significant expense, but it can also give your private investigation business greater visibility online.
+Common marketing techniques for a new private investigation business include social media marketing and online advertising.

 You may need employees to help you run your private investigation business.
 Make sure that you select people with appropriate experience, training, and licensing.